Electric Vehicles & Charging Systems

 An EV charging system must carry the official mark or label of a recognized certification or evaluation agency.
 Before an electrical product or piece of electrical equipment is used, sold, displayed, or advertised for sale in Ontario, it needs to be approved by an accredited certification or evaluation agency.
 This indicates that the product has been independently assessed for safety.

 The Licensed Electrical Contractor doing the installation must file a notification of work with ESA before starting the installation.
 Ask for a copy for your records.

 A Licensed Electrical Contractor will always complete the filing, and they will also provide you with the ESA Certificate of Acceptance once the work has been completed and accepted as compliant with the Ontario Electrical Safety Code.

 Electric vehicles have different levels and types of charging that use different voltages (Volts) and amperages (Amps) to run.
-There are three levels of charging for electric vehicles.
-Typically, level 1 and level 2 are used for at-home charging.
-The following is an overview of the different levels:
+There are three levels of charging for EVs.
+Level 1 and 2 are used for at-home charging:

-- Level 1: This is a charge that uses a standard 120 Volt household outlet.
-It’s the slowest speed of charging for an electric vehicle.
+- Level 1: This is a charger that uses a standard 120 Volt household outlet.
+It’s the slowest speed of charging for an EV.

 - Level 3: Level 3 charging stations are designed for commercial use and are not suitable for home installation.